SynchronetBBS/sbbs/xtrn/ansiview/readme.txt

 	Future updates to ANSIView may introduce other optional per-directory settings to ansiview.ini, such as access requirements.
 The ansiview.ini files will be hidden from all directory listings.

+	4.1) ZIP files

+		When a user selects a .zip file from the list, ANSIView will check to see if a subdirectory already exists for that filename (minus the .zip extension.)
+If a subdirectory is found, the file browser will jump to that directory.
+If no subdirectory is found, ANSIView will attempt to extract the archive.
+If extraction succeeds, ANSIView will bring the browser to the new subdirectory.

+		This means that you can download a bunch of artpacks without having to unzip all of them.
+ANSIView will extract them only as needed, as your users browse the archive.

+		In order for this to work, you must have a copy of (or a symlink to) 'unzip' in your BBS' exec/ directory.
+(Most installations of SBBS on Windows will already have this.
+On UNIX/Linux, you probably already have InfoZIP or compatible installed for use with Synchronet, so just create a symlink to 'unzip' in your exec/ directory.)

+		Once extracted, .zip files are not deleted - however they will be hidden from future directory listings.

+		If you would prefer that ANSIView not attempt to extract .zip files, then add '*.zip' to the 'hide' list as described above.

 5) Connect your BBS to some online ANSI & ASCII art archives